-Notice that this norm requires no floating-point operations (flops): quite economical.
+Notice that this norm requires no floating-point operations (flops), which makes it quite economical in iterative processes that require a monitoring of the norm of a vector or a matrix quantity as a convergence criterion.

 The p-norm:

 This is the most general case.
 For p = 2, the p-norm becomes the Euclidean norm; for $p \to \infty$, the p-norm becomes the Chebyshev norm.